rostislav-sergeenkov/modules_checklist/README.md

 ## Modules Checklist.

-Configuration: /admin/config/development/modules_checklist_settings

-It compares enabled modules with defined in settings.php lists of required and optional modules.
+Modules Checklist compares enabled modules with defined in settings.php lists of required and optional modules and warns site administrator (on the Status report page and by email) in case of any discrepancy.

+It also warns if user is trying to disable required module or enable the module which should be disabled.

  - Required module must be enabled at any time.
 Critical for the Project.
- List of required modules must be added to settings.php.
+ List of required modules must be added to settings.php as $conf['modules_checklist_required_modules'] containing array of machine_names of the required modules.
- - Optional module can be enabled, disabled or absent.
+ - Optional or ignored module can be enabled, disabled or absent.
- List of optional modules must be added to settings.php.
+ List of optional modules must be added to settings.php as $conf['modules_checklist_optional_modules'] containing array of machine_names of the optional modules.
  Example: Devel, Coder, Views UI
  (modules for developers and site administrators).
  - Disabled modules.
 Not required and not optional modules should be disabled or removed from the Project if this is possible.

-Module displays error message on the "Status Report" page in case of any discrepancy.

-Warns and notifies by email if user is trying to disable required module or enable the module which should be disabled.
+If you aren't sure about the module just add it to the list of optional modules.

+Configuration: /admin/config/development/modules_checklist_settings
+See "How to set up the module" section of the configuration page for the detailed step by step instructions.
+Use "Configuration helper" to generate $conf variables.

 ## Modules Checklist log.